 BIRMINGHAM MARSHALL SCHOLARSHIPS

-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Birmingham and will be for two years (with a possibility of a third year for doctoral studies).
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Birmingham and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Birmingham Marshall Scholarship candidates would be expected to study at the University of Birmingham.

 The following Information has been provided by the University of Birmingham.